Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex 1 Community Update - Deus Ex - PC/README.md

 # Deus-Ex-1-Community-Update-

-This is a Community Update package assembled by the Deus Ex community and Xen's Deus Ex Archive:
+This is an unofficial patch package assembled by the Deus Ex community and Xen's Deus Ex Archive:

 https://www.reddit.com/r/dxarchive/

 It includes every patch, alternate exe/renderer as well as every translation we know of.

 Also included are the original demo files which you apply the multiplayer patch too.

-This let's you play the full multiplayer and singleplayer up to the end of mission 2!
+This lets you play the full multiplayer and singleplayer up to the end of mission 2!

 A program (Antimicro) is included that will run automatically when you launch the shortcut.
 This will let you use any gamepad capable of using the Xbox 360 driver in the game.